 This strategy can help mitigate a DDoS attack.
 However, implementing this strategy by itself may not stop the attackers; ideally, it should be supported by at least one other measure to curtail and prevent the attack.

-This solution is in the reach of almost all network administrators.
+This solution is within the reach of almost all network administrators.
 In effect, this strategy involves creating a ‘black hole’ and directing all traffic to that route.

-A WAF or, a Web Application Firewall, can be put in between the origin server and the internet to act as a reverse proxy, thereby, preventing malicious traffic from attacking the network server.
+A WAF or Web Application Firewall is one of the four common types of firewall.
+The WAF can be put in between the origin server and the internet to act as a reverse proxy, thereby, preventing malicious traffic from attacking the network server.

 An intelligent and effective Distributed Denial of Service attack prevention or mitigation system can allow the enterprise to meet its scalability, security, as well as growth-related demands without suffering a setback due to a malicious attack.